gazlan/Perfect-Hash/readme.txt

 CMPH - C Minimal Perfect Hashing Library

 This code is not mine.
-Just conpiled with MSVC 6.0
+Just compiled with MSVC 6.0

 See http://cmph.sourceforge.net/ for detailes.